Link building image

 According to Ahrefs, two-thirds of web pages don’t have any backlinks, so if you get at least one, you can get a significant advantage over your competitors in Google!

-This leads us nicely onto how to use HARO for backlinks.
+This leads us nicely onto how to use journalist request sites.

-It’s a website that connects publishers like journalists, bloggers, PR specialists, and writers with potential sources.
+A journalist request site is a platform that connects publishers like journalists, bloggers, PR specialists, and writers with potential sources.
+It works in the following way:

-• A publisher looking for a quote for a piece of content puts out a request on HARO looking for sources
+• A publisher looking for a quote for a piece of content puts out a request looking for sources

-• HARO then collates all the requests and emails them to the sources that subscribe to the service
+• The platform collates all the requests and emails them to the sources that subscribe to the service

-• Sources can then reply to publishers with their quotes.
+• Sources reply to publishers with their quotes.
 If the publisher likes the quote, they’ll use it in their content

-• As a thank you for using the quote, the publisher will include a link back to the source’s website
+• As a thank you for using the quote, the publisher includes a link back to the source’s website

 Qwoted